Skip to content

 Borrowers assigned this rating have average leverage, liquidity, and debt service coverage ratios that compare favorably with industry standards.
 Investment Committee recommendation: Approve.

-The SBA Authorization for Debenture Guarantee is the final stamp of approval in the 504 program — issued by the Sacramento Loan Processing Center after the full credit package has been reviewed.
+The SBA Authorization for Debenture Guarantee is the final stamp of approval in the 504 program.
+Issued by the Sacramento Loan Processing Center after the full credit package has been reviewed.
 It authorizes the CDC to issue the debenture, specifies all loan terms, and is signed by an authorized SBA representative.
 For this transaction, that signature came on January 10, 2023.

 U.S. Small Business Administration